itsniteshh/nitesh-journey/Everyday planner.md

 # Day 2 - 28th Aug, 2023
 -- Learning about strings, lists, tuples and dictionaries along with numbers like int and floats and booleans

+# Day 3 - 29th Aug, 2023
+-- Learning about lists and its properties